brahmafear/MySensors_Node/README.md

 MySensors Node is a companion software to work with the [MySensors library](http://www.mysensors.org) for wireless sensor/actuator connection to a home automation / monitoring system.
 This software is designed to be used on the sensor / actuator device running on a Arduino microcontroller.
-The base software can be extended to include additional functionality by extending the abstract MySensor_Node_Sensor class.
+The base software can be expanded to include additional functionality by extending the abstract MySensor_Node_Sensor class.
+See the example sketch for usage details.

 Created by Dave Myers <brahmafear@gmail.com>
 Copyright (c) 2017